Hydro Thunder: Reception

 The Dreamcast version received favorable reviews, while the Nintendo 64 and PlayStation versions received mixed or average reviews, according to the review aggregation website GameRankings.
 GameSpot gave the Dreamcast version a positive review, over a week before its U.S. release date.

 An unnamed reviewer of Next Generation said of the arcade version in its July 1999 issue, "Boat-racing games have never been very popular, perhaps because it's hard to tune the control just right and keep the excitement as high as in a land-based game.
 Now, with Hydro Thunder, Midway has finally created the boat-racing game that will bring this sub-genre to the forefront."
 Three issues later, Jeff Lundrigan of the same magazine (now labeled NextGen) said that "the Dreamcast version is just shy of being a perfect conversion."
-Five issues after that, Eric Bratcher said that the Nintendo 64 version was "not as pretty as the Dreamcast version, but if you own an N64, you need this game."
+Eric Bratcher later gave the Nintendo 64 version two separate reviews, first saying in its February 2000 issue, "Even without two-player, this is still a really fun game, though still a bit, um, shallow"; an issue later, however, he said that the same console version was "not as pretty as the Dreamcast version, but if you own an N64, you need this game."

 Game Informer praised the PlayStation port being as well done as the original Dreamcast version and gave praise for the decent frame rate for the two player mode and noting where other racing PlayStation games lack.